 Revenue From Operations

-Revenue from operations can be defined as the income generated by an entity from its daily core business operations.
-If the entity is able to generate steady flow of income from its operations, it is said to have been running successfully.
+Revenue from operations or operating revenue can be defined as the income generated by an entity from its daily core business operations.
+If the entity is able to generate a steady flow of income from its operations, it is said to have been running successfully.
 It is also called operating revenue.

-For example – ABC Automobile Co. makes and sells automobiles as their daily core business, so their revenue from operations is said to be generated by production and selling of automobiles only.
-Now, lets say in a financial year ABC Automobile Co. earns a significant amount of money by selling rights to a patent they own, this will NOT be considered as revenue from operations.
+Example – ABC Automobile Co. makes and sells automobiles as their daily core business, so their revenue from operations is said to be generated by the selling of automobiles only.

 Calculation of Operating Revenue

-The operating profit of ABC Ltd for financial year ending 31st March XXXX is calculated as follows:
+The operating profit of ABC Ltd for the period ending 31st March XXXX is calculated as follows:

-- Income from Non-operating activities like profit on sale of asset, Income from investments, etc.
+- Income from Non-operating activities like profit on the sale of an asset, Income from investments, etc.

 - Administrative expenses like salaries, lighting and electricity, etc.